Skip to main content

 I find this to be an indispensable drawing tool.
 It's an excellent drawing tool because it is an excellent measuring tool.

-The difference between this and a drafting compass is that this has two points, while a compass usually has a point and a small pencil lead.
+The difference between this and a drafting compass is that this has two points, while a compass usually has one point and a small pencil lead.
 I don't suggest using a compass as an alternative.
 A compass is used for drawing circles, so most will have a threaded little bar that one can turn to widen or narrow the angle of the compass.
-This bar holds the point and pencil in place and makes it hard to widen and narrow the compass quickly or with one hand.

 The nice thing about the divider is that you can widen and narrow it with one hand.
 This makes taking all kinds of measurements quick and easy.
 So this is great for sight-size drawing, comparative drawing, figure drawing, life drawing, as well as painting.